 Preparing your budget

 You should prepare a budget in advance of each year, showing how much you think you will spend for each category of income and expenditure.
-For example, you might divide your expenditure into the following categories: rehearsal venue costs, music purchases, soloists’ fees, concert venue costs, marketing and printing, website hosting, etc. Some of these will be easy to predict – for example, you know how many members you have and what the subscription fee is, so you should be able to make a reasonable estimate of income from membership subscriptions.
+For example, you might divide your expenditure into the following categories: rehearsal venue costs, music purchases, soloists’ fees, concert venue costs, marketing and printing, insurance, website hosting, etc. Some of these will be easy to predict – for example, you know how many members you have and what the subscription fee is, so you should be able to make a reasonable estimate of income from membership subscriptions.
 But for other items you may need to set targets such as number of tickets to sell for a concert, or you may need to obtain quotes for specific items that you wish to purchase, in order to make your budget as realistic as possible.
 You can also look at your accounts from previous years and use those figures to make an estimate.

 Review your actual income and expenditure against your budget on a regular basis to check your plans are still affordable.
 Reforecast your budget if there are significant changes, so you always have a realistic estimate of the impact of your plans.